BUFFINGTON: Another civil war?

 •••

-The more we've learned about that day's events, the clearer it has become that Trump and his key supporters did indeed want Congress to ignore the Nov.
-2020 election and give the presidency back to Trump.
-Before the Capital insurgency, Trump himself has riled up the crowd, which soon became a violent mob as it overran an undermanned police force.
+The more we've learned about that day's events, the clearer it has become that Trump and his key supporters did indeed want Congress to ignore the 2020 election and give the presidency back to Trump.
+Before the Capitol insurgency, Trump himself had riled up the crowd, which soon became a violent mob as it overran an undermanned police force.

 •••